Bitmap

 HRH Princess Elizabeth visits Dogmersfield

-HRH Princess Elizabeth visits the girls’ school at Dogmersfield, Hampshire to attend Sports Day.
+HRH Princess Elizabeth visits the girls’ school at Dogmersfield, Hampshire to attend their Sports Day.
+A number of boys from the Cobham site are also involved in the event.

 London Orphan Asylum